Frequently Asked Questions

 4. Allocate portions of your GitHub Sponsors donation to specific issues, using the "Add or Remove Funds" button next to the individual issues.

-The issue listing for a repo is sorted and ranked by donation total, to help maintainers see which issues have the most community support.
+A maintainer's sponsored issues listing is sorted and ranked by donation total, to help the maintainers see which issues have the most community support.

 Do I need an account to donate?